-3.35 Work in Rail Environment
+3.36 Work in Rail Environment

-As a large, well established contractor, VolkerFitzpatrick (Rail and Infrastructure Division) hold a Principal Contractors Licence that details the management arrangements for all works in a rail environment.
+As a large, well-established contractor, VolkerFitzpatrick Rail hold a RISQS accreditation which details the arrangements for working in a rail environment along with a Principal Contractors Licence for works on Network Rail Infrastructure.
 They, along with the supporting procedures, enable rail work to be conducted safely, efficiently and in compliance with all relevant Railway Group and Network Rail Standards.